mendix/docs/content/appstore/general/sell.md

 #### 4.6.1 Pricing Models

-The Marketplace supports three pricing models.
-Before you submit your app service, you specify the plan in your service broker implementation.
+The Marketplace supports three pricing models:

 * **Flat Fee** –  As you submit your app service, you specify the flat-fee price.
 * **Per User**  – As you submit your app service, you specify price per user per month.
 * **Usage-Based** – In this model, users pay for what they consume.
 In this way, it directly relates the price your users pay for your app service to their usage.
 The more they use, the more they pay.
-You can determine the metrics on which the cost is based, along with the price per unit for each of the metrics (via `SUM` or `COUNT` functions).
+You can determine the metrics on which the cost is based, along with the price per unit for each of the metrics.

-When you submit your app service you can choose whether to have it metered by **Payload size** or **Count**.

-{{% todo %}}[**Do we need separate definitions for Payload size and Count, or are those supposed to reflect the pricing models?**]{{% /todo %}}
+Since you need to specify the plan in your service broker implementation before you submit your app service, contact *DIS_AppServices_Supplier_Team@mendix.com*.

 #### 4.6.2 Free Trials